w3c/cogai/demos/README.md

 ## [Natural Language Dialogues and Situational Plans](nld/README.md) (under consideration)

-This demo features a dialogue between three cognitive agents represent a waiter at a restaurant, and two visitors who are having dinner together.
+This demo features a dialogue between three cognitive agents that model a waiter at a restaurant, and two visitors who are having dinner together.
 The language is predictable and the intent is well understood, making this a good scenario for exploring natural language processing, simple dialogues, reasoning about preferences, plans and episodic memories.

 Natural language is processed a word at a time, and mapped to a chunk graph that represents the meaning.
 This involves a lexicon of words, a simplified treatment of parts of speech and gramatical categories, and the use of spreading activation for word sense disambiguation, and bindings for prepositional phrases and pronouns etc.